Difficulty

 • likely over 2"

 H63A seems to have the edge over most other American persimmon varieties at this time.
 There are a few others that occasionally receive high praise though, but they aren't as popular yet.
-In my opinion, H63A was more appealing than Early Jewel due to the caramel-like flavor it is often said to have.
+In my opinion, H63A was more appealing than Early Jewel due to the caramel-like flavor it is often said to have, but Early Jewel (and possibly many others) starts to develop this flavor too as the fruit slowly dries.

 Lehman's Delight